-The specific procedures for determining reasonable potential for discharges from the Facility, and if necessary for calculating WQBELs, are contained in the SIP.
+The specific procedures for determining reasonable potential for discharges from the Facility, and if necessary for calculating WQBELs, are contained in the SIP

-2. Applicable Beneficial Uses and Water Quality Criteria and Objectives achieve those objectives for all waters addressed through the Basin Plan.
-The beneficial uses applicable to the Dominguez Channel within the Estuary are summarized in section III.C.1 of this Fact Sheet.
+2. Applicable Beneficial Uses and Water Quality Criteria and Objectives

+As noted in Section II of the Limitations and Discharge Requirements, the Regional Water Board adopted a Basin Plan that designates beneficial uses, establishes water quality objectives, and contains implementation programs and policies to achieve those objectives for all waters addressed through the Basin Plan.
+The beneficial uses applicable to the Dominguez Channel Estuary are summarized in Section III.C.1 of this Fact Sheet.
 The Basin Plan includes both narrative and numeric water quality objectives applicable to the receiving water.